SereMark/Backpropagation-Implementation-Practice/README.md

 # Neural Network Backpropagation Implementation

 This project implements a simple neural network for learning the XOR function using backpropagation.
-It is designed as an educational tool to help students understand the backpropagation algorithm and its role in training neural networks.
+It is designed as an educational tool to help learners understand the backpropagation algorithm and its role in training neural networks.

 ---

 ## 📋 Project Structure

 - **`neural_network.py`**: The main Python script that contains the implementation of the neural network, forward pass, and utility functions.
-The `backward` method is left incomplete for students to implement.
+The `backward` method is left incomplete for you to implement.

 ---